Gayathri-Sivakumar/Penny_Pocket/README.md

 # Penny_Pocket
-webapp
+WEB APPLICATION
+frontend
+HTML, CSS, Bootstrap,Javascript
+Backend
+PHP
+DataBase
+MySQL

+TO RUN THIS APP:
-please create a new Database penny_pocket.
+please create a new Database as "penny_pocket".